godofgeeks23/go_notes/03_beginner/README.md

 go is garbage collected
 go is not a pure OOP language

-Number data types in go -
+NumNumeric data types in go -

 signed
 unsigned